MapleWorld/iChat/WorkInProgress.md

  * As The Social One, I would like to send private messages directly to other users.
  * As The Social One, I would like to maintain a list of contacts.
  * As The Social One, I would like to have a PM inbox that I can sort based on which user contacted me.
- * As The Social One, I would like to review messages which I have sent to other users.
+ * As The Social One, I would like to review messages which I have sent to other users

 ## MVP ##
 Categories - Set by administrator, a thread may only be in one category